Back to All Guides

 Connect a Descaling Pump

-Connect a small submersible pump to the cold water service port.
-Place the pump in a 5-gallon bucket filled with 4 gallons of undiluted white vinegar.
-Connect a second hose from the hot water service port back to the bucket, creating a closed loop.
-Never use chemical descalers — white vinegar is effective and safe for the heat exchanger.
+Connect a small submersible pump to the supply line service port.
+Place the pump in a 5-gallon bucket filled with 4 gallons of cleaning solution.
+Connect a second hose from the heating service port back to the bucket, creating a closed loop.
+Never use chemical descalers — white cleaning solution is effective and safe for the heat exchanger.

 3